 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-Factual News: HIGH
+Factual Reporting: HIGH

 Country: United Kingdom

-World Press Freedom Rank: UK 33/180
+Press Freedom Rank: MOSTLY FREE

-Established in 1785, as The Daily Universal Register, The Times is a British newspaper based in London, UK.
+Established in 1785 as The Daily Universal Register, The Times is a British newspaper based in London, UK.
 The website was established in 1999.

 The Sunday Times is a print newspaper that publishes content on The Times website.
-The Sunday Times is the largest-selling British national newspaper in the “quality press” market category and the editor is Martin Ivens.
+The Sunday Times is the largest-selling British national newspaper in the “quality press” market category, and the editor is Martin Ivens.

 Funded by / Ownership

-The BBC reports The Times supported the Labour Party (left) in 2001 and 2005, however, it backed the Conservative Party (right) during European elections in June and in 2008 they endorsed Boris Johnson for London mayor.
-During the 2017 general elections, the Guardian reports The Times endorsement was not final, however it supported the election of Theresa May.
-On the other hand, The Sunday Times endorsed The Conservatives: “Wake up, smell the coffee and vote Conservative”
+The BBC reports The Times supported the Labour Party (left) in 2001 and 2005; however, it backed the Conservative Party (right) during European elections in June, and in 2008 they endorsed Boris Johnson for London mayor.
+During the 2017 general elections, the Guardian reports The Times endorsement was not final; however, it supported the election of Theresa May.
+On the other hand, The Sunday Times endorsed The Conservatives: “Wake up, smell the coffee, and vote Conservative.”

 In review, The Times utilizes emotionally loaded headlines such as “Tory leadership race: Bust-up with Carrie Symonds raises new doubts over Boris Johnson’s fitness to lead” and “Johnson takes a leading role in age of buffoonery.”
-A quote from the article reads “Britain will soon be run by the buffoon-in-chief.
+A quote from the article reads, “The buffoon-in-chief will soon run Britain.
 Otherwise known as mini-Trump.”
-When it comes to the US and Trump administration, the tone is negative towards President Trump, such as “Trump sold nuclear tech to Saudis in secret after Khashoggi killing” .
-When it comes to sourcing they often sources back to themselves, rather than hyperlinking to external sources.
+When it comes to the US and Trump administration, the tone is negative towards President Trump, such as “Trump sold nuclear tech to Saudis in secret after Khashoggi killing.”
+When it comes to sourcing, they often source back to themselves rather than hyperlinking to external sources.